vuejs/v2.vuejs.org/src/v2/cookbook/serverless-blog.md

 </script>
 ```

-Now our app has a working blog that can be updated easily in the ButterCMS dashboard.
+Now your app has a working blog that can be updated easily in the ButterCMS dashboard.

 ## Categories, Tags, and Authors

 Use Butter's APIs for categories, tags, and authors to feature and filter content on your blog.

-See our API reference for more information about these objects:
+See the ButterCMS API reference for more information about these objects:

 * [Categories](https://buttercms.com/docs/api/?ruby#categories)
 * [Tags](https://buttercms.com/docs/api/?ruby#tags)